LiamJCates/Programming-Notes/Data Structures/Array/Array.md

 An array is a contiguous collection of same typed data The members of an array collection are called elements

-Properties of arrays are its capacity, type, and size
+Properties of arrays are its capacity, type, and size:

-Capacity is generally the number of items that the array can potentially store Type specifies the type of items stored by an array, the type of these items determines the memory space needed by each individual array member
+* Capacity is generally the number of items that the array can potentially store
+* Type specifies the type of items stored by an array, the type of these items determines the memory space needed by each individual array member
-Array size is the size of an array in memory and it determined by the capacity * item memory size
+* Array size is the size of an array in memory and it determined by the capacity * item memory size

-A basic array has a fixed capacity that must be known at time of array instantiation Known as a fixed-capacity or fixed-size array
+A basic array has a fixed capacity that must be known at time of array instantiation

+Known as a fixed-capacity or fixed-size array